randym/axlsx/README.md

 ====================================
 [![Build Status](https://secure.travis-ci.org/randym/axlsx.png?branch=master)](http://travis-ci.org/randym/axlsx/)

-If you are using axlsx for comercial purposes, or just want to show your appreciation for the gem, please don't hesitate to make a donation.
+If you are using axlsx for commercial purposes, or just want to show your appreciation for the gem, please don't hesitate to make a donation.

 [![Click here to lend your support to: axlsx and make a donation at www.pledgie.com !](http://www.pledgie.com/campaigns/17814.png?skin_name=chrome)](http://www.pledgie.com/campaigns/17814)